Founding Partner, Morphogenesis, India

 He co-authored Morphogenesis’ first monograph Morphogenesis: The Indian Perspective, The Global Context (Images Australia, 2016).
 He was Director of the Sushant School of Art & Architecture and continues to serve on its board.
 As a founder of The GRIHA Council, India’s own green-rating system, Manit Rastogi works with urban policymakers to spearhead initiatives with an emphasis on environmental sensibility and social welfare.

-Manit Rastogi will be Chair of the Holcim Awards 2023 jury for Asia Pacific.
+Manit Rastogi was Chair of the Holcim Awards 2023 jury for Asia Pacific.